Nvidia teams up with UN to boost data science in 10 African nations

 “Population data is critical information for policy decisions, whether it’s for urban planning, climate action or monitoring the spread of COVID-19,” said Oliver Chinganya, director of the African Centre for Statistics at UNECA, in a statement.
 “Without a strong digital infrastructure, many of these nations struggled to collect and report data during the pandemic.”

-Better public health data can help countries track real-time COVID infection rates, detect hotspots and target their response efforts.
-And beyond the pandemic, strengthening data systems will allow local experts to connect population statistics to agricultural data, climate trends and economic indicators.
+Better public health data can help countries track real-time COVID-19 infection rates, detect hotspots and target their response efforts.
+Beyond the pandemic, strengthening data systems will allow local experts to connect population statistics to agricultural data, climate trends and economic indicators.

 Laying the groundwork